 It is important to note that this classification is not exhaustive, and there are PoS mechanisms combining ideas from different categories.
 One of them is Ouroboros Praos (David et al., 2018), used by Cardano, in which users are not required to lock any amount of their balance, they can be selected as leaders based on the number of tokens they hold (there is no committee like in PPoS).
 They also have the option to delegate their power to another user if they choose.
 Additionally, the distinction between permissioned and permissionless consensus is not as clear as it may seem.
 For example, although highly theoretical at this point, a voting-based consensus mechanism built on a certificate-based European digital identity (European Commission, 2021) could potentially provide similar security characteristics like PoS while avoiding the aggregation of voting power by the wealthy and keeping a low eligibility threshold, making it accessible to all citizens.
-This mechanism is technically permissioned systems with high-end hardware criteria.
+This mechanism is technically permissioned, but because of the low entrance criterion, it may be much closer to permissionless than to permissioned systems with high-end hardware criteria.